Learning & Teaching

 - Learn from each other, through the adoption of a collaborative approach to teaching and learning, where outstanding practice is shared.

-- Talking regularly with learners about their learning and to listen to them;
+- To talk regularly with learners about their learning and to listen to them;

-- Ensuring pupils know the learning objectives of all lessons and to know if they have achieved that objective;
+- To ensure pupils know the learning objectives of all lessons and to know if they have achieved that objective;

-- Being reflective practitioners and to challenge our own thinking;
+- To reflect on our practice and challenge our own thinking;

-- Ensuring that we have a clear picture of our pupils’ knowledge, skills and their level of understanding;
+- To ensure that we have a clear picture of our pupils’ knowledge, skills and their level of understanding;

-- Organising our classroom activities and resources to encourage children to become successful learners through understanding how they learn;
+- To organise our classroom activities to encourage children to become successful learners through understanding how they learn;

-- Delivering interesting, purposeful and exciting lessons with pace and challenge;
+- To deliver interesting, purposeful and exciting lessons with pace and challenge;

-- Linking lessons to real life situations and problems and with other subjects;
+- To link lessons to real life situations and problems and with other subjects, where applicable;

 - To formally and informally assess the attainment of our pupils;